 The Sennheiser HD 800 S is a high-end choice for audiophiles, delivering excellent sound quality, comfort, and durability.
 While it has a high price point of $1699.95, it is a long-term investment for serious listeners.
 In our review, we found it to have an expansive soundstage and be comfortable during extended use.
 The design, which includes large ear cups and velour pads, accommodates a wide range of head shapes and sizes while ensuring minimal ear contact.

-The Focal Bathys are the best sounding ANC headphones
+The Focal Bathys are the best-sounding ANC headphones

 If you have a slightly larger budget, the Focal Bathys package includes headphones, a carrying case, USB-C, and 3.5mm cables.
 The build quality features black resin, magnesium yokes, and an aluminum band, ensuring both durability and comfort despite its 350-gram weight.
 The weight may be a concern for some, especially during long listening sessions, but the headphones are designed to distribute this weight evenly across the head.

-Unique to the Bathys is the ability to connect digitally via a wired USB-C cable in addition to Bluetooth 5.1 and traditional 3.5mm connections.
+The Bathys also has the ability to connect digitally via a wired USB-C cable in addition to Bluetooth 5.1 and traditional 3.5mm connections.
 This feature sets them apart, offering a pure digital signal path without the need for an external DAC or amp, although they might play at a lower volume through USB.
 The inclusion of high-quality codecs like aptX Adaptive further enhances their wireless performance.
+Battery life is strong, with over 31 hours of playback with ANC on, but the ANC performance itself, while decent, doesn’t quite match the leaders in the space like Sony or Apple.

 The Sennheiser HD 490 Pro are great value